SlimeVR/SlimeVR-Installer/windows/web/README.md

 An NSIS-based web installer for SlimeVR components.
 It includes:

-* Downloading and unpacking SlimeVR Server and SlimeVR Driver into installation directory.
+* Downloading and unpacking SlimeVR Server into installation directory.
-* Dynamic registration/unregistration of SlimeVR Driver in SteamVR (requires Powershell).
+* Download SlimeVR Driver and copy/remove it to/from SteamVR (requires Powershell).
 * Downloading JRE 11 from [Adoptium project](https://adoptium.net/).
+* Adding/removing firewall rules.
+* Installing CH340/CH341 and CP210x drivers (requires user interaction).

 ## Used plugins